• Skip to primary navigation

 Jump to Recipe

-Homemade Caramel Corn recipe is an old fashioned recipe made with real pop corn and a sweet and crunchy caramel coating.
+Homemade Caramel Corn recipe is one of those old fashioned recipes everyone loves.
+Its made with real pop corn and a sweet and crunchy caramel coating.

 Overhead image of a glass candy jar filled with homemade caramel corn.

-This homemade caramel corn tastes so much better than store bought and makes a perfect Halloween party, movie night or a birthday party treat.
+This homemade caramel corn tastes so much better than store bought and makes a perfect homemade holidays, Halloween party, movie night or a birthday party treat.

 Many of you might think that popcorn comes in a box in little envelopes you pop in the microwave.